 With your frames retrieved from the hive and brought inside, the first step is to uncap your frames i.e. to remove the wax caps off the cells.

 Uncapping is a rather simple job and involves the use of an uncapping knife to slice off the caps.
-While heated uncapping knives are available to help with the process, unheated uncapping knives do the job just fine.
-Another very popular choice is the purpose-built comb uncapper, which simply holds the frame in place while an uncapping knife is used.
+Heated uncapping knives can really speed the process along, especially when you have many frames to harvest.
+For a smaller number of frames unheated uncapping knives do the job just fine.
+Another very popular choice is the purpose-built comb uncapper, which holds the frame in place while an uncapping knife is used.

-Here's a cute video of uncapping a frame - and a rather beautiful frame of honey, at that!
+Here’s a neat video of uncapping a frame – and a rather beautiful frame of honey, at that!

 This is a low-tech approach that works very well for small volumes of honey, as is normally the case for most new beekeepers.
 It relies simply on the comb being crushed to release the honey and then allowing gravity to work its magic.